rkbright/server/README.md

 **PLEASE NOTE**: this package was build for yum-based linux distributions and was tested on RHEL and CentOS 7 operating systems.
 I do plan on extending the package to Debian-based systems in the future.
 Please feel free to add the functionality!

+**IN ADDITION**: you will need to run the program from an account with elevated privileges, i.e., able to run sudo commands.
+Do not run from the root account.

 1. **Install git**

     `sudo yum install git -y`